apenella/provisioning/continuous_delivery/docs/configure_gitlab_jenkins_docker-registry_cd.md

 7. Configure access to `continuousdelivery` group for each recently created user.
 Set user `developer` as `Master`, `devops` as `Owner` and `jenkins` as `Developer`.
 ![create_user_account](images/gitlab_group_members_1.png)

 8. Following with users configuration, next step is to add the SSH keys to user.
-These keys will let user to perform passwordless actions, like push commits to repositories.
+Those keys will let user to perform passwordless actions, like push commits to repositories.
    Sign in to Gitlab as `developer` user and go to `SSH Keys`, on `User Setting` configuration.
 Now you requires a key pair for this user.
    When the environment creation, host is provided with same users as we created at Gitlab and each user has its own SSH key pair located at `~/.ssh` directory.
 Use those keys.

    Copy user public key file `~/.ssh/id_rsa.pub` content to Gitlab SSH Key.

    The content could be extracted as below.

 ```shell
 developer@cd:~$ cat .ssh/id_rsa.pub